godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 **TextureRect** displays a texture or image inside a UI.
 It seems similar to the Sprite node but it offers multiple scaling modes.
-Set the Stretch Mode property to change its behaviour:
+Set the Stretch Mode property to change its behavior:

 - ``Scale On Expand (compat)`` scales the texture to fit the node’s bounding rectangle, only if ``expand`` property is ``true``; otherwise, it behaves like ``Keep`` mode.
 Default mode for backwards compatibility.
 - ``Scale`` scales the texture to fit the node’s bounding rectangle